geek-cookbook/geek-cookbook/manuscript/index.md

     -- John McDowall, Founder, [kiso.io](https://kiso.io)

-### Buy my book 📖

-I'm publishing the Geek Cookbook as a formal eBook (*PDF, mobi, epub*), on Leanpub (<https://leanpub.com/geek-cookbook>).
-Check it out!

 ### Buy me a coffee ☕️

 A sponsorship is too much commitment, and a book is TL;DR?
 Hit me up with a [one-time caffine shot](https://www.buymeacoffee.com/funkypenguin)!

 ### Sponsored Projects

-I'm supported and motivated by [GitHub Sponsors](https://github.com/sponsors/funkypenguin), [Patreon patrons](https://www.patreon.com/funkypenguin) and [LeanPub readers](https://leanpub.com/geeks-cookbook) who have generously sponsored me.
+I'm supported and motivated by [GitHub Sponsors](https://github.com/sponsors/funkypenguin) and [Patreon patrons](https://www.patreon.com/funkypenguin) who have generously sponsored me.

 I regularly donate to / sponsor the following projects. **Join me** in supporting these geeks, and encouraging them to continue building the ingredients for your favourite recipes!